nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ProfAddressBook Level 3 (*P*AB3)  is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, PAB3 can get your contact management tasks done faster than traditional GUI apps.
+PAB3 helps CS2103 Instructors manage both students and TAs contacts within teams and tutorial groups.
+It is optimized for CLI users so that tasks can be done in bulk especially when dealing with huge number of contacts

 * Table of Contents
 {:toc}